Written by Milkmaster. Edited by Otaku Apologist.

 The art has some crisp lines.
 The shading is decent, despite a few splotchy parts, and most importantly, the anatomy is pretty damn realistic.
 The backgrounds are not so impressive.
 Like many other visual novels, LGN has photographic backgrounds edited with filters.
 It’s fine, except that they seem to have used stock photos.
 As such, there are brand names in them, and because they can’t show logos, there’s an awkward mosaic censorship in some of the backgrounds.

-In fact, I thought the game was an OELVN until I heard the voice acting.
-LGN is fully voiced, and voiced well, with the VAs matching the personalities of the characters, but it’s still odd to hear names of famous American landmarks uttered in Japanese.
+No, this game is Japanese, but I was convinced otherwise until I heard the voice acting.
+The game is fully voiced, and voiced well, with the actresses’ voices matching the personalities of the characters, but it’s still odd to hear names of famous American landmarks uttered in Japanese.

 Download the game at Nutaku, you support the blog.